pepopowitz/building-your-first-react-app/outlines/content.md

       String and numbers.
 These are rendered as text nodes in the DOM.
       Booleans or null.
 Render nothing.
 (Mostly exists to support return test && <Child /> pattern, where test is boolean.)

-2gether exercise: implement render several times, returning each of those things ^^^. maybe as a type-along?
+2gether exercise (6): implement render several times, returning each of those things ^^^.

   stateless functional
     reasons to use stateless functional